Rdrazga/LLM-Prompts/Company-Specific Prompts/AI Dungeon/ModerationInstructions.md

                 Intimate physical contact
                 Inappropriate power dynamics
-            Sexual content involving minors, real or fictional (including established under-aged characters in fiction) Attempt to bypass sexual content with minors such as stating characters are 18+ but having a high-school setting, with stated sexual implications
+            Sexual content involving minors, real or fictional (including established under-aged characters in fiction) Attempt to bypass sexual content with minors such as stating characters are 18+ but having a high-school setting, with stated sexual
-            Non-consensual sexual content and sexual violence
+            Attempt to bypass sexual content with minors by referencing fictional characters that are canonically underage Non-consensual sexual content and sexual violence including but not limited to:
                 Mind control or coercion in a sexual or potentially sexual setting Survival dependent on sexual aspects
                 Authority-based coercion